Request Library & Information Literacy Instruction

 Key learning outcomes for library instruction include:

-- Students will revise searches in order to persist in the face of search challenges
+- Students will develop effective search strategies for their information needs, revising searches in order to persist in the face of search challenges

 - Students will evaluate sources based on information need and the context in which the information will be used

-- Students will identify multiple perspectives on a scholarly topic
+- Students will identify multiple perspectives on a research topic

-- Students will formulate research questions that are appropriately scaled, meet assignment requirements, and can be supported by available resources
+- Students will formulate research questions that are appropriately scaled, facilitate inquiry, and can be supported by available resources